-(These cooking times assume that your fillets are one-inch thick.
+The cooking times listed above assume that your fillets are one-inch thick.
 If they are thicker or thinner, they will need more or less cooking time.
-If they are 1/2 inch or less, they do not need the additional cooking time in the oven.)
+If they are 1/2 inch or less, they do not need the additional cooking time in the oven.

 If you liked the recipe above, please consider rating it and leaving a comment below.
 Also, follow me on Pinterest, Facebook, and Instagram.
 And finally, to receive new notifications of new posts by email, enter your email address in the Subscribe box.
 Thank you so much for visiting Grits and Pinecones!

 - 2 fresh skinless grouper fillets 6-8 oz each, approximately 1 inch thick